StonePick/MathHelper/README.md

 # Features
 * Processes vectors as tuples.
 * Supports n-dimensional calculation.
-* Supports addition/subtraction, dot product and module, parallel and Vertical Judgment, cross product (3-dimension only).
+* Supports addition/subtraction, dot product and module, parallel and vertical judgment, cross product (3-dimension only).

 # Notes
 vec.py is the legacy version that supports up to 3D vectors.
 For richer features please import vecnd.py.